igor-starostenko/igorstar/content/posts/2014-05-09-legacy-introduction.md

 draft: false
 category: random
 tags:
-  - Introduction
+  - introduction
-  - Photo
+  - photo
-  - Travel
+  - travel
 ---

 This is the original introduction I wrote long time ago for the v1 of my blog.
 Decided to keep it just to mark the epoch :)